htanjore/convolutional-neural-network-in-BioScience-pubmed/README.md

 ### LDA model for use of CNN in text from pubmed
 http://htmlpreview.github.com/?https://github.com/htanjore/convolutional-neural-network-in-BioScience-pubmed/blob/master/data/lda_text.html

-## Word Cloud of Bigrams Where CNN is used for Text Analysis in Biosciences
+## Word Cloud of Bigrams Where CNN is used for Text Analysis in BioSciences
 ![ScreenShot](data/word_cloud_cnn_text.png 'CNN Text')